Copyright © 2000 Sarah Phillips Sarah Phillips, Inc. All rights reserved.

 Whether you know it or not, that creamy, delicately flavored chocolate stuff found in the center of a rich truffle is called ganache.
 You may also recognize it as a glaze on a cake, as a whipped filling or frosting or as a piped decoration.

 All ganache starts out with a rich mixture made from varying proportions of chopped chocolate and boiled heavy pasteurized cream or a liquid, cooled to various degrees of temperature and mixed in certain ways, yielding different uses.
-Ganache can be flavored, have extra ingredients added, such as butter for richness, and corn syrup for shine!
+Ganache can be flavored, have extra ingredients added, such as butter for richness, and corn syrup for shine and flow properties!

 HOW GANACHE WORKS